jerry9871/CausalLinkSim/README.md

 - Causality is fundamental and "speed" of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
 Without relation, there is no existence in spacetime and existence loses meaning.
 - Block universe doesn't exist and the future is not determined.
-Observers can't agree on simultaneity.
+Observers can't agree on simultaneity and time manifests itself as evolution of the causal links locally.
 - Time is not intertwined with space as a dimension, rather it's just the **fundamental causality metric** of space.
+- The common notion of a "field" is non-physical in the same way as hereby defined causal link is non-physical, because physicists defined the field as a potentiality for interaction.
-- A "field" of any kind requires its own, usually independent reference frame in spacetime.
-Therefore, notion of field is a confusing mathematical abstraction, since the spacetime is emergent.
+- A "field" of any kind requires its own, usually independent reference frame and a metric in spacetime.
+Therefore, notion of field is abandoned, since the spacetime is emergent here.

 ## Expected outcomes (wish list)